 In his absence, the other Reno brothers continued to rob banks and trains in the area.
 On May 22, 1868, they stopped a train near Marshfield and beat a guard with pistols and crow bars before making off with $96,000—which was more than the James gang ever managed to score.
 In an attempt to lure the predictable criminals in, Pinkerton detectives floated a rumor about a big gold shipment and then nabbed the Renos when they stopped the train.

-Although Frank and William went rather quietly when the vigilantes hanged them on December 11, their brother Simon put up a bitter fight.
+Although Frank and William went rather quietly when the vigilantes hanged them on December 12, their brother Simeon put up a bitter fight.
 He even managed to survive the hanging itself for more than 30 minutes before finally succumbing to the rope.